sacridini/Awesome-Geospatial/README.md

 * [landsat-extract-gee](https://github.com/loicdtx/landsat-extract-gee) - Get Landsat surface reflectance time-series from google earth engine.
 * [Landsat-util](https://github.com/developmentseed/landsat-util) - Landsat-util is a command line utility that makes it easy to search, download, and process Landsat imagery.
 * [landsatxplore](https://github.com/yannforget/landsatxplore) - Search and download Landsat scenes from EarthExplorer.
+* [LARD](https://github.com/deel-ai/LARD) - A runway dataset and a generator of synthetic aerial images with automatic labeling.
 * [leafmap](https://github.com/giswqs/leafmap) - A Python package for geospatial analysis and interactive mapping with minimal coding in a Jupyter environment.
 * [Lets-Plot](https://lets-plot.org) - An open-source plotting library supporting visualization of geospatial data on static or interactive maps.
 * [lidar](https://github.com/giswqs/lidar) - Terrain and hydrological analysis using digital elevation models (DEMs).